Places to See Near Orvieto

 106 miles (169 km) from Orvieto

 The capital of the Italian Renaissance, Florence is one of world’s can’t-miss destinations.
 A proper visit takes two days, but if you plan ahead you can hit the key sights in one.
 Go online to reserve advance tickets to L’Accademia (for Michelangelo’s David) and the Uffizi (prioritize Giotto, Botticelli, and da Vinci).
-Then see the Duomo and the churches of Santa Croce (where Michelangelo, Machiavelli and Galileo are buried) and Santa Novella.
+Then see the Duomo and the churches of Santa Croce (tombs of Michelangelo, Macchiavelli and Galileo) and Santa Novella.
 Finally, walk across the Ponte Vecchio to the Boboli garden for a view of the city.
 Florence is a very easy train ride from Orvieto.